exploide/bhcli/README.md

-  members    Get lists of group members. queries    Import and export custom queries. stats      Get statistics on domains. upload     Upload and ingest files from the BloodHound collector. users      Get lists of users.
+  members    Get lists of group members. queries    Import and export custom queries. stats      Get statistics on domains. status     Retrieve internal status of the BloodHound server. upload     Upload and ingest files from the BloodHound collector. users      Get lists of users.
 ```